 Contact [email protected] to request any of these resources, plus many more

-Articles, videos, and blogs
+Articles, videos, infographics, and blogs

-- The Value of Public Power issue of Public Power Magazine (March 2019) highlights case studies in municipalization, sellout prevention, and valuing your utility.
+- The Value of Public Power issue of Public Power Magazine highlights case studies in municipalization, sellout prevention, and valuing your utility.

 Feasibility Studies

-One of the first steps in forming a new public power utility is conducting a feasibility study to determine if the new utility is likely to be economically viable wand has community support.
+One of the first steps in forming a new public power utility is conducting a feasibility study to determine if the new utility is likely to be economically viable and has community support.
 These resources will help you with this step:

 - Purpose of feasibility study – Short document explaining the importance of feasibility studies, including their purpose and scope